-UNSW Art & Design’s Portfolio Entry Scheme provides students with the chance to prepare and organise their work and showcase their creative potential.
+UNSW School of Art & Design’s Portfolio Entry Scheme provides students with the chance to prepare and organise their work and showcase their creative potential.
 We are not expecting perfection.
 We are simply looking to see your creative potential as well as a willingness to learn and try new techniques.

-Off-shore international students (international students not completing high school in Australia or New Zealand) who wish to submit a portfolio must apply for a UNSW Art & Design degree directly to UNSW here.
+Off-shore international students (international students not completing high school in Australia or New Zealand) who wish to submit a portfolio must apply for a UNSW School of Art & Design degree directly to UNSW here.

-On-shore international students (completing high school in Australia) who wish to submit a portfolio must apply for a UNSW Art & Design degree through UAC (if you are eligible to apply through UAC).
+On-shore international students (completing high school in Australia) who wish to submit a portfolio must apply for a UNSW School of Art & Design degree through UAC (if you are eligible to apply through UAC).

 To demonstrate this, the portfolio will need to include:

-- A cover letter that explains your interest in studying at UNSW Art & Design, and your interest in the degree (or degrees if you have more than one preference).
+- A cover letter that explains your interest in studying at UNSW School of Art & Design, and your interest in the degree (or degrees if you have more than one preference).
 The letter should tell us about your interests and achievements and be no more than 400 words.

 - Visual or written material consisting of any 1 of the following:

 - A maximum of 6 images of your art, design or digital work (with captions or short statements) OR